Team-Glare/CELT2/IMPROVEMENTS.md

-deploy on a server instead of locally
+Deploy on a server instead of locally

-easier install process
+Easier install process

-new input? audio from video
+New input - audio from video

-possibly allow comparisons of 2+ inputs
+Possibly allow comparisons of 2+ inputs

-line by line analysis
+Line by line analysis